-Dr. Gelley is a primary spine care practitioner who focuses on the diagnosis and treatment of patients with back pain, neck pain, and headaches.
+At Gelley Chiropractic, our chiropractors are primary spine care practitioners who focus on the diagnosis and treatment of patients with back pain, neck pain, and headaches.
 Dr. Gelley is also a sports injury specialist and will manage other musculoskeletal conditions.
 At Gelley Chiropractic, we utilize natural, hands-on treatment methods along with exercise and lifestyle modification to address an individual’s musculoskeletal pain.
 Although most spinal and musculoskeletal conditions can be diagnosed by taking a thorough health history and providing a complete physical examination, blood tests, MRIs, CT scans, and X rays may be used when necessary.
-Dr. Gelley works in cooperation with medical physicians and other healthcare practitioners to provide high quality, comprehensive care to each patient.
+We work in cooperation with medical physicians and other healthcare practitioners to provide high quality, comprehensive care to each patient.

 - Back pain